JanssenProject/jans/docs/README.md

 - update / partially update
 - delete

-To get list of UMA resources of your Janssen Server, you can select option 1.
+To get a list of UMA resources of your Janssen Server, you can select option 1.
-It will ask `search limit[50]` by default set upto 50 and `pattern` of string.
+It will ask `search limit[50]` by default set up to 50 and `pattern` of string.

 ## Command Line Argument Mode
-We will refer this mode as **CL** Using this mode is difficult compared to IM.
-First is get help, so type:
+We will refer to this mode as **CL** Using this mode is difficult compared to IM.
+The first is to get help, so type:
 ```
 /opt/jans/jans-cli/config-cli.py --help
 ```